Interaction of liquid crystals with a rigid body: Abstract

 \section{Abstract}

-This paper investigates the interaction of nematic liquid crystals modeled by a simplified Ericksen-Leslie model with a colloidal particle.
-It is shown that this problem is locally strongly well-posed, and that it also admits a unique global strong solution for initial data close to constant equilibria.
-The proof relies on the property of maximal regularity of the corresponding linearized problem.
-In particular, for the global well-posedness, a splitting of the director part in mean value zero and average part is employed.
+This article investigates the interaction of nematic liquid crystals modeled by a simplified Ericksen-Leslie model with a rigid body.
+It is shown that this problem is locally strongly well-posed, and that it also admits a unique, global strong solution for initial data close to constant equilibria.
+The proof of the global strong solution relies on a new splitting method for the director in a mean value zero and average part.